rehierl/abstract-properties/13-5-document-order/1-1-tag-based-borders.md

 node, the node's end-tag must be treated as being located on top of the border of the node's scope.

-Note that the difficulty with locating the end-tag of a scope is similar to locating **the empty set** in regards to a non-empty set: (1) Since the empty set is a subset to every set, the empty set can be said to be located inside of a non-empty set.
-(2) Since the empty set is disjoint to any set, the empty set can be also be said to be located outside of a non-empty set.
+Note that the difficulty with pinpointing the position of an end-tag is similar to locating **the empty set** in regards to another set: (1) Since the empty set is a subset to every set, the empty set can be said to be located inside of another set.
+(2) Since the empty set is disjoint to any set, the empty set can also be said to be located outside of the same set.

 ```
 .., <n>, fc, .., lc, .., l, </n>, ..
     |-scope(n)------------------|
 ```

-As a matter of simplification and consistency, and since a start-tag is located inside of a node's scope, the end-tag of a node will be visualized as the last element in a scope.
-However, one must keep in mind that an end-tag itself does still not represent any node.
+As a matter of simplification, and since a start-tag is located inside of a node's scope, the end-tag of a node will be visualized as the last element in a scope.
+However, one must keep in mind that an end-tag does still not represent any node.